 Of course we are all healed even on a day by day basis, throughout our lives, and subsequently, experiences might make us, even in the least degree, able to empathize with others, even in the simplest healing situations, thus holding to the Word; we are all called to be healers.
 But not all of us are brought to the ground, face down in the deep valley, facing consequences of health that shake the very fabric of our being and set to possible despair any chance of the life going forward even with a remote semblance of the one dreamed of thus far.
 Not all of us have our world destroyed by some health issue, or maybe eventual we do?

-Case in study; I was a fifteen year old boy, somewhat athletic, more want than ability, who happens to go on a hay ride with his high school key club.
-A volunteer community service club, who’s purpose is honestly more of a gathering for high school kids to meet, than it is community service oriented, at least at the view of a fifteen year old high school boy.
+Case in study; I was a fifteen-year-old boy, somewhat athletic, more want, than ability, who happens to go on a hayride with his high school key club.
+A volunteer community service club, whose purpose is honestly more of a gathering for high school kids to meet than it is community service oriented, at least at the view of a fifteen-year-old high school boy.

 So with my limited experience and absolutely no training, all I was left with is the inherent knowledge and pain that this intruder must be removed.
-Pressure on the opposite side of the knee seemed to cause the end of the stick to push out just enough until I could securely attach finger nails like a vice to the dagger of wood.
-Then with one burning and painful pull I dislodge it from my precious knee.
-Long and almost stiletto like, this bloody two and a half inch long piece of wood splinter from under my knee cap inside my knee slid out, like a dagger from a sheath.
+Pressure on the opposite side of the knee seemed to cause the end of the stick to push out just enough until I could securely attach fingernails like a vice to the dagger of wood.
+Then with one burning and painful pull, I dislodge it from my precious knee.
+Long and almost stiletto-like, this bloody two and a half inch long piece of a wood splinter from under my knee cap inside my knee slid out, like a dagger from a sheath.